 Do you want to have some fun while improving your theatrical performance skills?
 Improvisation builds confidence and trains your brain for creative thinking.
 You'll learn techniques for thinking quickly on your feet through coaching, warm-up exercises, and creative performance.

 Cast a ring and link a chain.
 In this jewelry and metals minor, students will make a cuttlefish mold to cast a silver ring and learn to fuse fine silver to make a flexible loop-in-loop chain.
 Completed projects will be displayed at the open house.

 Flap, shuffle, and slide into the classic art form of American tap dance!
 Learn a ton of moves to fun music that will help you bring on the noise and the funk in this starter class.
-No previous experience necessary.
-Tap shoes required.
+No previous experience in dance or tap is necessary.
+Tap shoes are required.

 Note: Majors and minors are subject to change.
 Course descriptions are also subject to change.
-Courses may have an additional course fee or required supplies.
+Courses may have additional course fees or required supplies.

 Students are encouraged to bring their portfolios for informal feedback from Summer Intensive instructors and FAA faculty members.

 Current FAA faculty members, graduate students, and recent FAA graduates will teach all major and minor courses.
 These enthusiastic artists and educators are dedicated to providing a profoundly satisfying experience that represents what it's like to live, work, and study at FAA.

 Students staying on campus during the FAA Summer Intensive will spend the week in shared rooms in University of Illinois residence halls.
 Each room is furnished with beds, desks, and dressers.
 Students must provide their own linens and will have access to laundry facilities.
 Housing is staffed and supervised by resident advisors and FAA Summer Intensive counselors.
 Resident advisors are currently enrolled University of Illinois students trained in community building, problem solving, and emergency procedures.